user235p/Survey/README.md

 - IPython
 - Collections

+In order to install them, you can use the requirements.txt file applying:
+**pip install -r requirements.txt**

 You need to download the suvey files from stack overflow.
 The survey data is available at https://insights.stackoverflow.com/survey